Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

 Most pictures in an HTML document are represented using the <img> element.
 Here is an example of how to use Aspose.HTML for .NET to find images specified by this element.
-So, to download images from website, you should take a few following steps:
+To download images from a website in C#:

 HTMLDocument class and pass it the URL of the website from which you want to find images.<img> elements.
 The method returns a list of the HTML document’s <img> elements.Select() method to create a distinct collection of relative image URLs and the